 Laboratory personnel must report all occupational injuries or illness to their Laboratory Supervisor as soon as practical.
-The supervisor and laboratory personnel must submit the required forms to the Campus Health Center or Risk Management, as appropriate.
+The supervisor and laboratory personnel must submit required forms to the EHS&RM or other departments in a timely manner.
+Detailed information and instructions are available on the EHS&RM Risk Management web page.

-Laboratory personnel also are encouraged to report "near misses" using the Near Miss Incident Report.
+Laboratory personnel also are encouraged to report "near misses".
 Near misses are often precursors to an actual incident and reports of near misses as a learning tool to prevent future incidents.